-- Mirrors - The broker uses an AMQP connection to another broker and duplicates messages and sends acknowledgements over the wire. - Senders - Messages received on specific queues are transferred to another endpoint. - Receivers - The broker pulls messages from another endpoint. - Peers - The broker creates both senders and receivers on another endpoint that knows how to handle them.
+- Mirrors - The broker uses an AMQP connection to another broker and duplicates messages and sends acknowledgements over the wire. - Federation - Broker federation allows the local broker to create remote receivers for addresses or queues that have local demand.
+Conversely it can also send federation configuration to the remote broker causing it to create receivers on the local broker based on remote demand on an address or queue over this same connection. - Senders - Messages received on specific queues are transferred to another endpoint. - Receivers - $\,\circ\,$ The broker pulls messages from another endpoint. - Peers - The broker creates both senders and receivers on another endpoint that knows how to handle them.
 This is currently implemented by Apache Qpid Dispatch.

-41.3.
+37.3.
 Reconnecting and Failover